nuclia/nucliadb/docs/getting-started/DEVELOP.md

-# How to develop on nucliaDB
+# How to develop on NucliaDB

 You can develop by test driven using the dependency fixtures or by deploying localy the required dependencies.